-As a prospective volunteer, your training is a mix of self-paced reading and in-person classroom sessions.
-Our Director of Volunteers will inform you of training dates and timeline during your pre-training interview, as well as give you a Training Verification Sheet where you should sign and date each training item as you complete them.
+As a volunteer, your training is a mix of self-paced reading and in-person classroom sessions.
+Our Director of Advocacy will inform you of training dates and timeline during your pre-training interview, as well as give you a Training Verification Sheet where you should sign and date each training item as you complete them.
 This completed sheet must be turned in at the end of your self-paced training.

 - Chapter 1 – The CASA/GAL Volunteer Role